The TRISO Fuel Revolution

 Ultra Safe Nuclear Corporation

-Factory plans in Washington state partnering with Framatome.
-Pilot facility in Knoxville, Tennessee.
+Ultra Safe Nuclear has factory plans in Washington state in partnership with Framatome.
+They have a pilot facility in Knoxville, Tennessee.
+Funnily enough, the site is right next to TRISO-X TX-1 plot of land and the KAIROS reactor demo site, all of which is on brownfield land at the K-25 gaseous diffusion enrichment plant.
 Ultra Safe Nuclear is the only supplier to have improved on the original TRISO particle fuel form by encapsulating TRISO particles in Silicon Carbide rather than graphite, which has several advantages.
-Ultra Safe also aims to supply TRISO particle or TRISO-like fuels for Nuclear Thermal Propulsion.
+Ultra Safe also aimed to supply TRISO particle or TRISO-like fuels for Nuclear Thermal Propulsion.

 The Future of TRISO is Bright

 There are dozens of advanced nuclear reactors at various stages of development, and about a dozen aim to use TRISO-based nuclear fuels.
-For regulators and the public, the demonstration of these reactors and fuels will provide a useful comparison relative to the molten fuel and ordinary fuel reactors that also in development.
-We will finally be able to understand whether or not fuel performance is an important factor in nuclear reactor safety and commercial viability.
+For regulators and the public, the demonstration of these reactors and fuels will provide a useful comparison relative to the metallic, molten, and ordinary fuel reactors that are also in development.
+We may finally have useful comparisons.

 Footnotes